fabianishere/udm-kernel-tools/docs/iptv.md

 UDM/P runs Linux under the hood, we can configure our own VLAN interface.

-To perform the configuration and obtain the IP address on IPTV network automatically, I have created the following scripts:
+To perform the configuration and obtain the IP address on IPTV network automatically, I have created the following scripts.
+These have been tested for the UDM Pro.

+**If you have the UDM base model**, please update the WAN port from `eth8` to `eth4`.

 1. Create `/mnt/data/on_boot.d/10-iptv.sh`:
    ```bash